ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 coverage for your library.

-Configuring Code Coverage
+Configuring code coverage
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-If you do not configure code coverage properly. the resulting report will
+If you do not configure code coverage properly, the resulting report does
-not be showing the real scope covered by the test suite.
+not show the real scope covered by the test suite.

-Assuming that a ``PyAnsys`` project follows :ref:`The \`\`src/\`\` Directory` layout,
+Assuming that a ``PyAnsys`` project follows :ref:`The \`\`src/\`\` directory` layout,
-you must pass the following flag when :ref:`Running Tests`:
+you must pass the following flag when :ref:`Running tests`:

 .. code-block:: text